OCR-D/ocrd_tesserocr/README.md

 ## Models

-Tesseract comes with synthetically trained models for languages (`tesseract-ocr-{eng,deu,frk,...}` or scripts (`tesseract-ocr-script-{latn,frak,...}`).
+Tesseract comes with synthetically trained models for languages (`tesseract-ocr-{eng,deu,deu_latf,...}` or scripts (`tesseract-ocr-script-{latn,frak,...}`).
 In addition, various models [trained](https://github.com/tesseract-ocr/tesstrain) on scan data are available from the community.